Patient education: Hormonal methods of birth control (Beyond the Basics)

 Hormonal methods of birth control contain estrogen and progestin, or progestin only, and are a safe and reliable way to prevent pregnancy for most women.
 There are several ways that the hormone(s) can be delivered:

 ●An injection that is given once every three months

 ●An implant that is worn under the skin for up to three years

 ●A ring worn in the vagina that is changed every month

 ●An intrauterine device (IUD)

 This topic discusses hormonal methods of birth control, including birth control pills, injectable contraception, skin patches, vaginal rings, one type of IUD, and contraceptive implants.
 Nonhormonal methods, such as the copper IUD and barrier methods, are discussed separately.
-(See "Patient information: Long-term methods of birth control (Beyond the Basics)", section on 'Intrauterine device (IUD)' and "Patient information: Barrier methods of birth control (Beyond the Basics)".)
+(See "Patient education: Long-acting methods of birth control (Beyond the Basics)", section on 'Intrauterine device (IUD)' and "Patient education: Barrier methods of birth control (Beyond the Basics)".)
 An overview of all birth control methods is also available.
-(See "Patient information: Birth control; which method is right for me?
+(See "Patient education: Birth control; which method is right for me?
 (Beyond the Basics)".)

 CHOOSING A BIRTH CONTROL METHOD

 It can be difficult to decide which birth control method is best due to the variety of options available.
 The best method is one that will be used consistently, is acceptable to the woman and her partner, and which does not cause bothersome side effects.
 Other factors to consider include: